What is Relationship Abuse?

 - Uses threats to get what they want

-- Is in constant contact, wants to know partner’s whereabouts at all times
+- Is in constant contact and wants to always know partner’s whereabouts

 - Checks email or social media accounts without partner’s permission; insists on sharing passwords